GSA/piv-guides/Template-2.md

   > The **_Branch_** button will display the new branch name.
 This is where your new Page will be stored.

-## Create a New Page for Your Guide
+## Create a New Page to Start Your Guide

-To create a new **_Page_** for your guide, do this:
+To create a new **_Page_** to start your guide, do this:

-  1. Check the **_Branch_** button to ensure that it is displaying your selected or created branch name.
+  1. Check the **_Branch_** button to ensure that the branch name you selected or created is displayed.
 If it isn't, click on the down-arrow and select the branch name from the drop-down list.
   2. Click on the **_Create New File_** button located at the top right area of your repository's directory window.
-  > At the top left area of the window, the Branch name appears with a **"/"** after it and a text box.
+  > At the top left area of this window, the branch name appears with a **"/"** after it and a text box.
 (If you want to start over, select **_Cancel_**.)
   4. In the text box, enter your new Page's name with the extension, **.md**, for **Markdown** (e.g., **Mynewfile.md**).

-  5. Copy and paste the contents of this **_Template.md_** file into your new Page.
+## Copy and Paste the Content of This **_Template.md_** into your new Page.

+  1. At the top right area of your content window, click on the **pencil** symbol.

+  > This puts your Page window into the Markdown view, which enables you to create content.

-  6. When you are ready, delete this introductory text, so that only the following information remains:
+  2. When you are ready, delete this introductory text, so that only the following information remains:

    * Top left header information:
    * Example Outline